 - review their Quality Assurance Manual (QAM)

-- ask for a summary of their internal audit (you can review a summary of ours here)
+- ask for a summary of their internal audit

 - ask what Key Performance Indicators (KPI’s) the company uses to measure the effectiveness of their quality program